sharma8437/30Days-JS-projects-Challenge/README.md

 A clean and interactive to-do list app with features like adding, marking as completed, and deleting tasks.
 Local Storage: Keeping tasks saved even after refreshing the page.

+### Day 3: Random Password Generator
+Today, I built a simple Random Password Generator using JavaScript!
+This tool creates secure passwords with a mix of:
+- Uppercase and lowercase letters
+- Numbers
+- Special characters

+### Day 4: Notes App

+Today, I built a simple yet interactive Notes App using JavaScript! 📝 This tool helps users create, view, and delete notes effortlessly.

 ---

 Stay tuned for daily updates as I progress through this challenge!
 Feel free to connect with me on LinkedIn to see detailed posts about each project.